-No compensation was paid by the Company to its directors as such during the year ended June 30, 2022, or 2021.
-In consideration for their board service, we intend to compensate our outside directors in the form of options for each year for their continued service.
+Compensation was paid by the Company to its directors in the amount of \$48,000 and \$-0- during the fiscal years ended June 30, 2023 and 2022.
+In consideration for their board service, we may also choose to compensate our outside directors in the form of options for each year for their continued service.
 We also reimburse our directors reasonable out of pocket expenses incurred in attending board meetings and in carrying out their board duties.